UMAprotocol/optimistic-truth-bot/multi_operator/README.md

 4. **Evaluation**: Evaluates the solver's response using the overseer
 5. **Refinement**: If needed, retries with updated instructions
 6. **Resolution**: Finalizes the recommendation (p1, p2, p3, p4) and saves the result

+## Solvers

+The system includes multiple solvers that can be selected by the router based on the query type:

+1. **Perplexity Solver**: Uses the Perplexity API to find information online to answer general questions.
+   - **Capabilities**:
+     - Searches online for up-to-date information
+     - Handles complex, nuanced questions requiring general knowledge
+     - Can interpret and explain concepts, events, and outcomes
+     - Provides context and background information
+   - **Limitations**:
+     - May not have access to very recent information (knowledge cutoff)
+     - Cannot access or process real-time data from specific APIs
+     - Limited by the quality of information available online

+2. **Code Runner Solver**: Executes custom code to fetch specific data from APIs.
+   - **Capabilities**:
+     - Fetches precise, real-time data from supported APIs
+     - Currently supports:
+       * Binance API: Cryptocurrency prices at specific times/dates
+       * Sports Data IO: MLB game results, scores, and performance data
+     - Can handle timezone conversions and date-specific queries
+     - Provides deterministic results based on data sources
+   - **Limitations**:
+     - Only works with specifically supported data sources (Binance, MLB)
+     - Cannot answer general knowledge questions
+     - No contextual understanding beyond the data it fetches
+     - Limited to the functionality implemented in the sample functions

+The router can select one or multiple solvers for a given query.
+When multiple solvers are used, their results are combined and evaluated by the overseer to produce a final recommendation.
+This approach allows the system to leverage both precise data fetching and contextual understanding when needed.

+**Example Multi-Solver Workflow**:
+1. For a question like "Did BTC price rise after the SEC announcement on March 15th?"
+2. The router selects both solvers
+3. Code Runner fetches the precise BTC prices before and after March 15th
+4. Perplexity provides context about the SEC announcement
+5. The overseer combines these insights to determine the final recommendation